pawelzam/DesignPatterns/README.md

 The Strategy Design Pattern allows defining a family of algorithms, encapsulating each one, and making them interchangeable.
 This pattern enables selecting an algorithm's behavior at runtime without altering the objects that use it.
 It's particularly useful when different behaviors are needed in different situations, allowing for flexible and reusable code.

-The pattern involves three key components: Context, which uses a strategy; Strategy, which defines a common interface for algorithms; and Concrete Strategies, which implement specific algorithms.
+The pattern involves three key components:
+- Context, which uses a strategy;
+- Strategy, which defines a common interface for algorithms;
+- Concrete Strategies, which implement specific algorithms.

 ```c#
 // Strategy interface